Tomas Tranströmer

 Tomas Gösta Tranströmer (/sv/; 15 April 1931 – 26 March 2015) was a Swedish poet, psychologist and translator.
 His poems captured the long winters in Sweden, the rhythm of the seasons and the palpable, atmospheric beauty of nature.
 Tranströmer's work is also characterized by a sense of mystery and wonder underlying the routine of everyday life, a quality which often gives his poems a religious dimension.
 He has been described as a Christian poet.

 Tranströmer is acclaimed as one of the most important Scandinavian writers since the Second World War.
 Critics praised his poetry for its accessibility, even in translation.
 His poetry has been translated into over 60 languages.
-He was the recipient of the 1990 Neustadt International Prize for Literature, the 2004 International Nonino Prize, and the 2011 Nobel Prize in Literature.
+He received many awards for his poetry, including the 2011 Nobel Prize in Literature.

 Life and work

 Early life

 Tranströmer was born in Stockholm in 1931 and raised by his mother Helmy, a schoolteacher, following her divorce from his father, Gösta Tranströmer, an editor.
 He received his secondary education at the Södra Latin Gymnasium in Stockholm, where he began writing poetry.
 In addition to selected journal publications, his first collection of poems, 17 Poems, was published in 1954.
 He continued his education at Stockholm University, graduating as a psychologist in 1956 with additional studies in history, religion and literature.
-Between 1960 and 1966, Tranströmer split his time between working as a psychologist at the Roxtuna centre for juvenile delinquents (sv) and writing poetry.
-He also worked as a psychologist at the Labor Market Institute in Västerås from 1965 to 1990.
+Between 1960 and 1966, Tranströmer split his time between working as a psychologist at the Roxtuna centre for juvenile delinquents and writing poetry.
+He worked as a psychologist at the Labor Market Institute in Västerås from 1965 to 1990.

 Poetry

 Tranströmer is considered to be one of the "most influential Scandinavian poet[s] of recent decades".
 Tranströmer published 15 collected works over his extensive career, which have been translated into over 60 languages.
 An English translation by Robin Fulton of his entire body of work, New Collected Poems, was published in the UK in 1987 and expanded in 1997.
 Following the publication of The Great Enigma, Fulton's edition was further expanded into The Great Enigma: New Collected Poems, published in the US in 2006 and as an updated edition of New Collected Poems in the UK in 2011.
 He published a short autobiography, Minnena ser mig (The Memories see me), in 1993.

 By the mid-1960s, Tranströmer became close friends with poet Robert Bly.
-The two corresponded frequently, and Bly would translate Tranströmer's poems into English.
+The two corresponded frequently, and Bly translated Tranströmer's poems into English.
 In 2001 Bonniers, Tranströmer's publisher, released Air Mail, a work consisting of Tranströmer's and Bly's day-to-day correspondence on personal, contemporary and literary matters c.
 1965–1991 – in a style that vividly conveyed how close friends the two had soon become.
 Bly also helped arrange readings for his fellow poet in America.
 The Syrian poet Adunis helped spread Tranströmer's fame in the Arab world, accompanying him on reading tours.